costajob/app-servers/README.md

 ##### Considerations
 Crystal language recorded the best lap of the pack, outperforming more mature languages like GO and Java.
-This is even more interesting considering the language executes on a single thread only and opens questions about concurrency VS parallelism model.
+This is even more interesting considering the language executes on a single thread only and let ponder how fast the platform could be once multi-threading will be thrown in.